samy101/energyfm/README.md

 ## Dataset:
 [BuildingsBench](https://github.com/NREL/BuildingsBench.git) is an open-source evaluation platform designed to benchmark load forecasting models.
 It consists of the Buildings-900K dataset, a large-scale dataset of hourly energy time series from 900K simulated buildings in the USA, and a test dataset collected from over 1,900 real residential and commercial buildings across the world.
 Additionally, the BuildingsBench platform presents a transformer-based foundation model which was pre-trained using the Buildings-900K dataset.
 They compare its performance with various state-of-the-art machine learning algorithms under zero-shot and transfer learning settings.
 In this project, we leverage the same test buildings dataset as used in the BuildingsBench for evaluation and also compare the zero-shot performance of the four selected TSFMs with all other models included in BuildingsBench.
+The Datset can be downloaded from the BuildingsBench [repository](https://github.com/NREL/BuildingsBench)  or can be accessed directly from [Data](https://data.openei.org/s3_viewer?bucket=oedi-data-lake&prefix=buildings-bench)
 #### Sliding Window Extraction:
 We began by extracting sliding windows for each building and year separately.
 Specifically, we employed an 8-day sliding window comprising a 192-hour load sub-sequence.
 The initial 7 days (168 hourly energy meter readings) served as context to forecast the subsequent 24-hour readings of the $8^{th}$ day, similar to the BuildingsBench.